auth0/docs/articles/multifactor-authentication/send-phone-message-hook-infobip.md

 ---
-description: Configuring a Custom SMS Gateway for MFA using Amazon SNS
+description: Configuring a Custom SMS Gateway for MFA using Infobip
 topics:
   - mfa
   - sms